iterative/PyDrive2/docs/quickstart.rst

 3. Select 'Credentials' from the left menu, click 'Create Credentials', select 'OAuth client ID'.
 4. Now, the product name and consent screen need to be set -> click 'Configure consent screen' and follow the instructions.
 Once finished:

  a.
-Select 'Application type' to be *Desktop app*.
+Select 'Application type' to be *Web application*.
  b.
 Enter an appropriate name.
  c.
+Input *http://localhost:8080/* for 'Authorized redirect URIs'.
+ d.
 Click 'Create'.

 5. Click 'Download JSON' on the right side of Client ID to download **client_secret_<really long ID>.json**.